Novartis, once wary of Chinese M&A, dives into BeiGene's cancer immunotherapy

 Tislelizumab is approved in China for lymphoma and bladder cancer.

-(Reporting by Derek Francis in Bengaluru and John Miller in Zurich; editing by Richard Pullin and Michael Shields)
+(Reporting by Derek Francis in Bengaluru, John Miller in Zurich and Roxanne Liu in Beijing; editing by Richard Pullin and Michael Shields)

 ((derek.francis@thomsonreuters.com; +91-9986311363 and @derekfrancis089 on Twitter;))